 Madeline graduated from Texas A&M University with a bachelor’s degree in Biology and a minor in Journalism Studies in 2012.
 She worked in industry before joining Dr. Julia Saltz’s lab at Rice University, where she completed her PhD work in 2021.
 Madeline’s PhD work focused on the ecological and evolutionary factors contributing to variation in cognition, both within and between species, as well as the influence of cognitive bias in cognitive performance.

 Madeline joined the Li Lab in August 2021 as a postdoctoral associate in the Huffington Center on Aging at Baylor College of Medicine.
 Her research focuses on investigating how the brain ages, using a combination of multi-omics and behavioral approaches in the Drosophila fruit fly model system.
 Outside the lab, Madeline enjoys biking and exercising, trying new recipes, and spending time with friends and family.

-Jinghan is a first year PhD student in the Neuroscience program.
+Jinghan is from the Neuroscience program.